3C277.1 e-MERLIN workshop: Part 2 - Imaging

 ← back to top

-Use applycal to apply the short-interval phase solution table and the amplitude and phase table you have just created.
+Use applycal to implement the two phase solution tables along with the amplitude and phase table that you have just created.

 gaintable=['**','**','**'])

-Clean the image again, as before and inspect.
+Re-clean the image as before and inspect it.

 tclean(vis='1252+5634.ms',